 If you or your passengers are injured, call 911 or have someone do it for you.
-If you’re not, check on the other driver and passengers involved in the crash, and if necessary, seek medical attention for them right away.
+If you’re not injured, check on the other driver and passengers involved in the crash.
+Seek medical attention for them right away if needed.

 Minor Car Accidents